 In the debate about climate change, people talk a lot about the cost of not doing anything, but they more rarely talk about the cost of the various policies that have been proposed to mitigate climate change.
 In order to determine what to do about climate, we have to engage in a cost-benefit analysis, which by definition considers both aspects of the question.
 Cost-benefit analysis is a method that economists often use to determine whether a policy should be adopted.
 It consists in estimating a trajectory over time for both the costs and the benefits that can be expected of the policy in question.
 For instance, if the policy consists in creating a carbon tax, the costs would be a rise of the price of energy, while the benefits would be a reduction of the damages resulting from the emission of greenhouse gases into the atmosphere.
 If the benefits outweigh the costs over the period of time under consideration, then adopting that policy could make sense, but otherwise it does not.

 In the case of policies to mitigate climate change, the period of time under consideration in a cost-benefit analysis is very long because, according to the models scientists have developed, the worst consequences of climate change won’t really take place until a century from now or so.
-I think there are very serious concerns about whether it’s realistic to think that we can estimate with any accuracy how the costs and benefits of any policy would evolve over such a long period of time, but in this post, I will just assume that it’s possible.
-(To be clear, when I say there are very serious concerns about the possibility of doing that kind of analysis, it’s a huge understatement.
+I think there are very serious concerns about whether it’s realistic to think that we can estimate with any accuracy how the costs and benefits of any policy would evolve over such a long period of time.
+(To be clear, when I say that, it’s a huge understatement.
 What I really think is that, if people knew how the economic models used to make such monumental policy decisions work, there would be riots in the streets.)
+However, for the purposes of this post, I will just assume that it’s possible.
 Now, even if we can estimate a trajectory over such a long period of time for the costs and benefits of a policy such as the adoption of a carbon tax, there remains the question of how we should discount both costs and benefits in the future.
 In the case of the debate about climate change, since economists think that most costs of a policy to mitigate it would be incurred during the initial period, while most benefits would accrue far in the future, the question is how benefits that would be enjoyed only by future generations should be discounted or even whether they should be discounted at all.

 The problem with that claim has to do with the fact that, as a result of economic growth, people in a century from now will be a lot richer than us.
-You may be tempted to say that we can’t assume that economic growth will continue, but you have to realize that, if it did not, climate change would not even be a problem.
-Indeed, the models that are used to predict what is going to happen if we keep emitting greenhouse gases into the atmosphere assume that economic growth will continue, because that’s precisely why they predict that greenhouse gases emissions will continue to increase unless we do something.
+You may be tempted to say that we can’t assume that productivity will continue to increase, but you have to realize that, if it did not, climate change would not even be a problem.
+Indeed, the models that are used to predict what is going to happen if we keep emitting greenhouse gases into the atmosphere assume that GDP per capita will continue to grow, which is precisely why they predict that greenhouse gases emissions will continue to increase unless we do something.
 If economic growth stopped, emissions would not continue to increase and, as a result, there would no problem to mitigate in the first place.
 In his book on climate change, William Nordhaus assumes that GDP per capita will on average grow at a rate of approximately 2%, which after a century corresponds to a factor of approximately 7.2.
-In other words, according to the models used to predict the evolution of climate, people in a century from now will on average be 7.2 times richer than us.
+In other words, according to the models used to predict the evolution of climate, people a century from now will on average be 7.2 times richer than us.

 Suppose we are considering a policy that would increase the income of people who make $145,000/year by $5,000/year, but decrease the income of people who make $20,000/year by $3,000/year.
 For someone who makes $20,000/year, $3,000/year is 15% of his income, which is pretty low to begin with.
 On the other hand, for someone who makes $145,000/year, $5,000/year is only 3.4% of his income.
 Assuming the number of people who make $145,000/year is the same as the number of people who make $20,000/year, if we used a discount rate of zero in the cost-benefit analysis for that policy, we’d conclude that we should adopt it because the benefits outweigh the costs.
 However, I’m sure that almost everybody would agree that it’s crazy, because it would clearly be extremely unfair to adopt that policy.
 Yet, as far as the discount rate that we should use is concerned, there doesn’t seem to be any relevant different between this case and the inter-generational case.
 Thus, if you think that we should discount the benefits that would accrue to people who make $145,000/year in this case, then presumably you should also say that we should discount the benefits that would accrue to future generations from policies that mitigate climate change.

 Obviously, there are a lot of complications involved in a cost-benefit analysis of policies to mitigate the effects of climate change, which I didn’t even mention.
-For instance, I have completely ignored the issue of distributive justice, which is obviously important.
+For instance, I completely ignored the issue of distributive justice, which is obviously important.
+Even in a century from now, some people still won’t be as rich as Westerners are today, so just looking at the average can be misleading.
 Indeed, this post doesn’t deal with any of the aspects of the debate about discounting that are really interesting and, as I already noted, I don’t think what I have said is controversial among people who are familiar with cost-benefit analysis.
 But I hope to have convinced you that the discount rate should definitely not be zero, despite the intuition that, in my experience, many people have when they first hear about discounting.
 Not only is it not immoral to discount the benefits that would accrue to future generations from that kind of policies, but insofar as they will be relatively better-off compared to us, it would be immoral not to discount them.
 Of course, this point alone doesn’t really have any obvious implication for what you should say about policies that purport to mitigate the effects of climate change, but it’s still something that people should realize.

-It’s interesting that, in my experience, people who are inclined to say that we should use a discount rate of zero for the cost-benefit analysis of policies designed to mitigate the effects of climate change are typically progressives.
-Indeed, given that progressives are ordinarily more averse to inequality than other people, that’s exactly the opposite of what you’d expect if they were consistent.
-They seem to be making a difference between the ordinary case and the intergenerational case, but I can’t think of any reason to be more tolerant of inequality in the latter than in the former.
+It’s interesting that, in my experience, people who are inclined to say that we should use a discount rate of zero for the cost-benefit analysis of policies designed to mitigate the effects of climate change are typically liberals/progressives.
+Indeed, given that liberals/progressives are ordinarily more averse to inequality than other people, that’s exactly the opposite of what you’d expect if they were consistent.
+Conversely, I wouldn’t be surprised if, upon reading this, some conservatives suddenly became more concerned about inequality, at least in the context of the debate about climate change.
+People seem to be making a difference between the ordinary case and the intergenerational case, but I can’t think of any reason to be more/less tolerant of inequality in the latter than in the former.
 If you think that we should care less about people who are relatively better-off, as I think you should, then I think it shouldn’t matter if they’re already alive or if they’re not born yet.